Salvatore Riina: Early life and career

 Riina was born on 16 November 1930, and raised in a poverty-stricken countryside house in Corleone, in the then-province of Palermo.
 In September 1943, his father Giovanni found an unexploded American bomb and attempted to open it to sell the powder and metal, but in doing so, set it off, killing himself and Riina's seven-year-old brother Francesco, while injuring his other brother Gaetano.
-At the age of 19, Riina was sentenced to a 12-year prison sentence for having killed Domenico Di Matteo in a fight; he was released in 1956.
+At the age of 19, Riina was sentenced to a 12-year prison sentence for having killed Domenico Di Matteo with a handgun in a fight; he was released in 1956.

-The head of the Mafia family in Corleone was Michele Navarra until 1958, when he was shot dead on the orders of Luciano Leggio, a ruthless 33-year-old Mafioso, who subsequently became the new boss.
-Together with Riina, Calogero Bagarella and Bernardo Provenzano (who were three of the gunmen in Navarra's slaying), Leggio began to increase the power of the Corleonesi.
+The head of the Mafia family in Corleone was Michele Navarra until 6 August 1958, when he was shot dead by a trio of gunmen with submachine guns on the orders of Luciano Leggio, a ruthless 33-year-old Mafioso, who subsequently became the new boss.
+Together with Riina, Calogero Bagarella and Bernardo Provenzano (who were the three gunmen in Navarra's slaying), Leggio began to increase the power of the Corleonesi.

 In the early 1960s, Leggio, Riina and Provenzano, who had spent the previous few years hunting down and killing dozens of Navarra's surviving supporters, were forced to go into hiding due to arrest warrants.
 Riina and Leggio were arrested and tried in 1969 for murders carried out earlier that decade.
 They were acquitted because of intimidation of the jurors and witnesses.
 Riina went into hiding later that year after he was indicted on a further murder charge and was to remain a fugitive for the next 23 years.

-In 1974, Leggio was captured and imprisoned for the 1958 murder of Navarra.
+On 16 May 1974, Leggio was captured and imprisoned for the 1958 murder of Navarra.
 Although Leggio retained some influence from behind bars, Riina was now the effective head of the Corleonesi.
 He also had close relations with the 'Ndrangheta, the Mafia-type association in Calabria.
-His "compare d’anello" (a kind of best man and trusted friend, typical of the Southern Italian tradition) at his wedding in 1974 was Domenico Tripodo, a powerful 'Ndrangheta boss and prolific cigarette smuggler.
+His compare d'anello (a kind of best man and trusted friend, typical of the Southern Italian tradition) at his wedding in 1974 was Domenico Tripodo, a powerful 'Ndrangheta boss and prolific cigarette smuggler.

 The Corleonesi's primary rivals were Stefano Bontade, Salvatore Inzerillo and Tano Badalamenti, bosses of various powerful Palermo Mafia families.
-Between 1981 and 1983, the Second Mafia War was instigated by Riina, and Bontade and Inzerillo, with many associates and members of both their Mafia and blood families, were killed.
-There were up to a thousand killings during this period as Riina and the Corleonesi, together with their allies, wiped out their rivals.
+Bontade and Inzerillo's assassinations in 1981 by Riina's Corleonesi instigated a period of up to a thousand murders known as the Second Mafia War.
 By the end of the war, the Corleonesi were effectively ruling the Mafia, and over the next few years Riina increased his influence by eliminating the Corleonesi's allies, such as Filippo Marchese, Giuseppe Greco and Rosario Riccobono.
-In February 1980, Tommaso Buscetta fled to Brazil to escape the brewing Second Mafia War.
+In January 1981, Tommaso Buscetta fled to Brazil to escape the brewing Second Mafia War.